Herotel : The Ultimate Connection

 Follow:

-The Technology Team are responsible for sourcing and showcasing corporate stories from the Technology and Telecommunications sectors across Africa, and sourcing collaborations with Business Leaders, Brands, and C-suite Executives to feature in future editions.
+Callum O'Brien is a Project Manager for Outlook Publishing.
+Callum is responsible for showcasing corporate stories in our digital B2B magazines and Digital Platforms and sourcing collaborations with Business Leaders, Brands, and C-suite Executives to feature in future editions.

 Editor